mohi/PyRssReader/README.rst

    :target: https://travis-ci.org/kragniz/cookiecutter-pypackage-minimal
    :alt: Latest Travis CI build status

 Sample RSS Reader to perform multiple text processing on text.
-Input Read and Output Write supports multiple sources & destinations.
+Reads from a variety of inputs sources and Writes to a variety of outputs desination are supported.

 Usage
 -----